AI For Ceiling Leak Calls

 Capture what the next responder needs

-It gathers caller role, address, affected room, active dripping, stain size, ceiling condition, photo status, source clues, electrical or fixture concerns, access, tenant pressure, and timing expectations.
+It gathers caller role, address, affected room, active dripping, stain size, ceiling condition, photo status, source clues, fixture or electrical concerns, access, tenant pressure, owner deadlines, and timing expectations.

 Create the dispatch or callback path